swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 ### Browser support (`postcss-font-family-system-ui`, `postcss-pseudoelements`, `postcss-replace-overflow-wrap`, `postcss-filter-gradient`, `postcss-font-variant`)

 Some ways of writing CSS are compatible with modern browsers but not with older ones.
-These plugins ensure some propreties include a fallback.
+These plugins ensure some properties include a fallback.

-They are only enabled if your target browsers are concerned by these syntaxes
+They are only enabled if your target browsers need those fixes.

 ```css
 /* Before */